 More information is released about the upcoming tech all the time so stick with TechRadar for all the latest updates.
 You can already take a look at our PSVR 2 vs PSVR comparison to see what major differences to expect between the two headsets and browse through our list of the best PSVR games so you know what you need to play when the VR headset is available to buy.

-Once it's out in the wild, we'll also be on hand to bring you all the best PSVR deals and bundles as well as assist in the hunt for a PSVR 2 pre-order amidst all the inevitable stock issues.
+Once it's out in the wild, we'll also be on hand to bring you all the best PSVR deals as well as assist in the hunt for a PSVR 2 pre-order amidst all the inevitable stock issues.

 VR headets: FAQs